sutanmuleta/eon/README.md

 # **Usage**

-Onces you connect your MetaMask
+1. Connect your MetaMask
-Enter the start date you got your period last
+2. Enter the start date you got your period last
-Track each phases of your cycle
+3. Track each phases of your cycle
-Only Input needed from end user is a Date
+ **Only Input needed from end user is a Date**